beersb/SOC-Automation-Lab/README.md

     https://github.com/gentilkiwi/mimikatz/releases

 In our case, we downloaded the .zip folder onto the Windows machine through a web browser.
 Note, quite a number of browsers will attempt to block this download, as Mimikatz is quite a notorious piece of malware.
 It may therefore be necessary to configure your browser to allow the download.
-For example, in Google Chromse, one needs to navigate to Browser Settings, Security, and then select the No Protection option.
+For example, in Google Chrome, one needs to navigate to Browser Settings, Security, and then select the No Protection option.

 <div>
   <img src="lab_images/part_4/Turning Off Safe Browsing.png" alt="SOC Automation Network Diagram" width="750" height="350">